-In 2019 the District moved into new headquarters located at 1901 Auto Center Drive in Oxnard CA. The New Operations and Maintenance Facility that will allow GCTD to continue to meet the growing transit needs of the community.
-It is expected to open in early 2019,
+In 2019 the District moved into new headquarters located at 1901 Auto Center Drive in Oxnard CA. The New Operations and Maintenance Facility will allow GCTD to continue to meet the growing transit needs of the community.

 - Service Area: Ojai, Oxnard, Port Hueneme, Ventura & County of Ventura